 “If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, seek new strategies, and keep on learning.
 That way their children don’t have to be slaves of praise.
 They will have a lifelong way to build and repair their own confidence.”

 It’s not that we shouldn’t praise our children.
 It’s that we should praise them based on the growth processes used to perform – practice, study, effort, consistency, and persistence.
 “I like how hard you worked to correct your stroke” versus “You are really good at freestyle!”
 Or, for my artist girl, “You’ve really improved your shading techniques with all the practice you’ve done” versus “You’re a natural artist!”
 (And I can’t lie, this one is hard for me.
 It’s a natural path to follow and one that we must train ourselves to resist.)
-These are obvious examples, and often times our messages are far more subliminal.
+These are obvious examples, and often our messages are far more subliminal.
 The bottom line is, praising intelligence and talent promotes a fixed mindset, increasing self-doubt and a fear of failure.

 Do you want to help empower others to nurture a growth mindset?
 To overcome their fears and be confident, safe and successful in the water?
 Partner with us today to teach economically disadvantaged families, special needs children, and Service-Disabled Veterans to become One with the Water!
 You can be a hero to those that lack traditional access to swimming and swimming lessons.